Check out the following opportunities to stay involved in the YES Abroad program and alumni community!

-♦ Alumni Outreach Toolkit – Giving a presentation about YES Abroad?
-Access the Alumni Outreach Toolkit in the KL-YES Abroad Alumni Association Facebook group for helpful tips on giving presentations about YES Abroad to your school and community.
-Access the Alumni Outreach Toolkit as well as additional resources on the KL-YES Abroad Alumni Association Facebook group.
+♦ Give Presentations!
+Access the Alumni Outreach Toolkit in the KL-YES Abroad Alumni Association Facebook group or email [email protected] for helpful tips on giving presentations about YES Abroad to your school and community as well as additional resources.
 (Group members must be approved by an administrator.
-If you have trouble joining the group, please contact email@example.com)
+If you have trouble joining the group, please contact [email protected]).

 ♦ International Education Week is a joint initiative of the U.S. Department of State and the U.S. Department of Education to celebrate the benefits of international education and exchange worldwide.